 Let’s start with a quick look at the iOS 10.3.3 update’s performance on five popular iPhone variants and several versions of Apple’s iPad.

 iOS 10.3.3 Review

-Before we get into our some initial thoughts about iOS 10.3.3’s performance, a few notes about the installation process with those of you installing iOS 10.3.3 for the first time.
+Before we get into our some initial thoughts about iOS 10.3.3’s performance, we want to share a few notes about the installation process with those of you installing iOS 10.3.3 for the first time.

-If you’re coming from an older iOS update, your update could take a little longer to install due to the updates you missed.
+If you’re coming from an older iOS update, your update could take a little longer to install due to the iOS updates you missed.
 Their features and fixes will be baked into your version of iOS 10.3.3.

 So far, the iOS 10.3.3 update is treating the our iPhone and iPad models well.
 We haven’t noticed any weird battery drain or any issues with connectivity.

 We’ve tested the device with Bluetooth headsets and speakers and we were able to get strong, solid connections.
 We’ve also tested the iOS 10.3.3 update with a couple of different routers (including eero) and we haven’t noticed anything out of the ordinary.
 LTE and 4G data connections from AT&T are reliable as well.

 We haven’t stumbled upon any experience-breaking bugs (random reboots, extreme lag) though Chrome has crashed a few times on the iPhone 5.

 If you need additional feedback about iOS 10.3.3 and its changes, take a look at our reasons to, and not to, install the iOS 10.3.3 update.

 iOS 10.3.3 Problems

-The iOS 10.3.3 update went through an extensive beta process but problems have trickled into the final release.
+The iOS 10.3.3 update went through an extensive beta process but problems made it into the final release.

-It’s early but we’re already hearing complaints about wonky battery life, app crashes, Bluetooth issues, installation problems, random reboots, and lag.
-The update is stable on our devices but it’s clear others are having problems in the early going.
+iPhone and iPad users are complaining about wonky battery life, app crashes, Bluetooth issues, installation problems, random reboots, and lag.
+Again, the update is mostly stable on our iPhones and iPads.

-Apple is currently signing off on iOS 10.3.2 which means you can drop back down to it if your device starts to struggle with on iOS 10.3.3.
-The company will close the iOS 10.3.2 loophole up at some point so you’ll need to move quickly.
+Apple’s no longer signing off on iOS 10.3.2 which means you can’t drop back down to it if your device starts to struggle on iOS 10.3.3.
+This is a permanent change.

 iOS 10.3.3 Update: What’s New